dogmaticcentral/progesterone/README.md

 ## TODO

-Most of clunkyness in the pipeline comes from treating the UCSC and info in different ways.
+Most of clunkyness in the pipeline comes from treating the UCSC and local info in different ways.
 Register any new data into a local database as the first step, perhaps removing the need for the raw _data folder entirely.